ConocoPhillips: A Beaten-Down Stock For Contrarian Investors

 The last couple of years have been rough for much of the energy market, but in 2016, a number of oil stocks have had impressive success as crude oil climbed to more than $50 a barrel after bottoming to less than $27 a barrel in early February.
 However, ConocoPhillips (NYSE:COP), which produces more oil than any other publicly listed independent oil producer in the world, was one of the worst performing stocks of 2016.
 But I believe ConocoPhillips could be an interesting pick for contrarian investors.

 ConocoPhillips, as well as its peers, were hit hard in the downturn.
 However, thanks to crude oil's recovery, the shares of a number of large-cap oil producers, such as Anadarko Petroleum (NYSE:APC), Apache Corp.
 (NYSE:APA), Concho Resources (NYSE:CXO), Devon Energy (NYSE:DVN), EOG Resources (NYSE:EOG) and Pioneer Natural Resources (NYSE:PXD), have posted gains of more than 40% on a year-to-date basis.
 The broader exploration and production space, as measured by SPDR S&P Oil & Gas Exploration & Production ETF (NYSEARCA:XOP), has also climbed almost 40% in the corresponding period.
-These returns are largely in-line with oil price gains.
+These returns are largely in line with oil price gains.
 The US benchmark WTI crude has risen 44% and European benchmark Brent crude has climbed 48% this year.
 These oil stocks have easily crushed the broader market.
-The S&P-500 and Dow Jones are up 10.7% and 14.4% respectively year to date.
+The S&P 500 and Dow Jones are up 10.7% and 14.4% respectively year to date.
 But ConocoPhillips stock is up just 10%, underperforming most of its large-cap peers, the exploration and production industry, oil prices as well as the broader market.

 Mr. Market is clearly excited about the future of a number of oil producers who are poised to turnaround quickly in 2017 in a $50 to $60 a barrel oil price environment.
 Anadarko Petroleum, for instance, managed to reduce its net debt by almost 20% in the first nine months of this year, generated positive free cash flows, added a major deepwater asset to its portfolio - all in 2016 - and is now eyeing up to 12% increase in oil production in 2017.
-Devon Energy plans to significantly ramp up drilling activity in STACK and Delaware Basin which will fuel double-digit oil production growth in 2017.
+Devon Energy plans to significantly ramp up drilling activity in STACK and Delaware Basin, which will fuel double-digit oil production growth in 2017.
 In addition to this, Devon Energy is also targeting robust cash flow growth, particularly if crude climbs to $60 a barrel.
 EOG Resources, one of the largest shale oil producers, is targeting up to 25% increase in oil production.
 Also note that these companies are not targeting production growth just for the sake of it.
 Rather, they intend to continue living within cash flows.

 Unlike its above-mentioned peers, production growth isn't a priority for ConocoPhillips.
 In a recent presentation, the company said that its "1st priority" is to maintain production.
 The company is using the improvement in oil prices as an opportunity to get its house in order.